rytis-paskauskas/TCPCam/README.md

 - [ ] better file handling in `TCPCam_client` (multiple files)
 - [ ] make a python client

+It should also be possible to extend this project to other camera sensors by replacing `esp32cam.c` with an appropriate driver and providing a custom frame generator (this has not been tested).
 ## FAQ
 ## Authors
 * [Rytis Paškauskas](https://github.com/rytis-paskauskas)